cds-snc/ircc-rescheduler/docs/upgrade.md

 4. If the test all pass proceed to update Minor updates (**yellow**) -> Run tests -> Major updates (**red**) -> Run tests

 5. Submit a Pull Request with the updates

+Note: Ensure the --latest flag is passed or the updates will not be saved to the package.json file